Qeedji/gekkota-os/SDK-G4/README.md

-# SDK Gekkota G4
+# SDK Gekkota
-SDK Gekkota G4 documentation generated from Gekkota-4.13.x
+SDK Gekkota G4 documentation generated from Gekkota-4.13.x.
+Also usable on Gekkota 5.